NWChemEx/TensorWrapper/docs/source/background/terminology.rst

 The number of elements along a :ref:`term_mode`.
 For a vector, the extent of the vector is the total number of elements in the vector.
 A matrix has two
 extents: the number of rows and the number of columns.
-Outside TensorWrapper other common names for extent are length and dimensionality.
+Outside TensorWrapper other common names for extent are length, dimension, and size.

 .. _term_jagged: